-- being overweight or underweight
+- being overweight

-In men, environmental toxins, such as pesticides, and high temperatures (for example, in hot tubs) have also been shown to affect sperm count.
+In men, exposure to environmental toxins, such as pesticides, and exposure to high temperatures, such as in hot tubs, have also been shown to affect sperm count.

 How Is Infertility Diagnosed?

 In women, the first concern is whether there are ovulation problems.
-Your doctor may ask you to track your ovulation, or may check your ovulation with a blood test.
+Your doctor may ask you to track your ovulation, or they may check your ovulation with a blood test.

-- Surgery.
 Laparoscopic, or minimally invasive surgery, can help open or repair damaged or blocked fallopian tubes.

-What Is the Prognosis for Infertility?
+What Is the Long-Term Outlook?